spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 #### Implement `PopulateEntityTypeExpectations` method

-If you have written custom GameObject creators implementing `IEntityGameObjectCreator`, you will now have to implement a `PopulateEntityTypeExpectations` method.
+If you have written custom GameObject creators implementing `IEntityGameObjectCreator`, you will now have to implement a `void PopulateEntityTypeExpectations(EntityTypeExpectations entityTypeExpectations)` method.

-This method is used to define a set of components expected on an entity to be able create GameObjects for a given entity type.
+The `EntityTypeExpectations` class provides two public methods for defining a set of components expected on an entity to be able create GameObjects for a given entity type:

+- `void RegisterDefault(Type[] defaultComponentTypes = null)`
+- `void RegisterEntityType(string entityType, Type[] expectedComponentTypes = null)`

-For example, the `GameObjectCreatorFromMetadata` class implements it like so:
+For example, the `GameObjectCreatorFromMetadata` class implements the method like so:

 ```csharp
 public void PopulateEntityTypeExpectations(EntityTypeExpectations entityTypeExpectations)